PedCoelho/gather-town-scripts/README.md

 **v1 roadmap**

 - Include a button on the UI to hide / show the minimap
+- Possibly include a zoom feature to allow for the minimap to be scaled up or down in real-time (could be achieved by buttons)
+- Allow dragging the minimap to reposition it (and a button to reset the minimap's position and scale)

 **v2 roadmap**

 - Consider the impact and usability of displaying other players on the minimap
 - Add debug function